 Like always, understanding your target audience here becomes just as important.
 You have to set a price category of restaurants you’re looking to draw insights from.
 Remember, there is also a huge quality-price index wherein if you price your dishes too low to maximize sales, you might not come across as a credible source of good quality food.
 Restaurant menu scraping will also help you navigate this problem.

 Scraping Restaurants Reviews and Ratings

 Nothing can tell you more about the consumer sentiment than actual ratings and reviews they make an effort to give restaurants.
 It is the easiest way of involving your audience in your decision-making process without them ever realizing the role they had to play.
 How a consumer evaluates the menus of restaurants just cannot be ignored.
-There are way too many review specific websites online that you could scrape to know exactly what the audience thinks about your immediate competitions: from the dish they loved to the dish that didn’t match their expectations to the portion size that was too small to the price that was too high.
+There are way too many review-specific websites online that you could scrape to know exactly what the audience thinks about your immediate competition: from the dish they loved to the dish that didn’t match their expectations to the portion size that was too small to the price that was too high.
 All of it.
 In one scrape.
 Specific reviews matter more than the average.
 Restaurant location scraping specifically might also tell you at a granular level whether consumers are more likely to leave a good rating for restaurants in enviable locations.
 The entire experience comes into play and not just the menu itself.